Brandon Pili: Miami Dolphins

 After going unselected in the 2023 NFL draft, Pili was signed by the Miami Dolphins as an undrafted free agent.
 He made the team's final roster, becoming the first Alaskan to be on an NFL roster since 2014.
-He was waived on November 4 and re-signed to the practice squad three days later.
-He signed a reserve/future contract on January 15, 2024.
+Pili was waived on November 4 and re-signed to the practice squad three days later.

-On November 9, 2024, Pili was waived by the Dolphins.
+Pili signed a reserve/future contract with Miami on January 15, 2024.
+On November 9, Pili was waived by the Dolphins.

 Seattle Seahawks

 On November 11, 2024, Pili was claimed off waivers by the Seattle Seahawks, but was waived five days later and re-signed to the practice squad.

 On August 26, 2025, Pili was waived by the Seahawks as part of final roster cuts and re-signed to the practice squad the next day On October 9, Pili was signed to the active roster.

+On March 16, 2026, Pili re-signed with the team on a one-year, $2 million contract.

 Personal life

 Pili's younger sister, Alissa, plays basketball for the Geelong Venom of the WNBL.